 - On contract from Verizon in US and EE in UK

-But we'd suggest skipping the contract and paying everything up front for the SIM-free Pixel XL.
-It’s not filled with Verizon apps, and works just as well on AT&T, T-Mobile and Sprint in addition to Verizon thanks to having both GSM and CDMA antennas.
+Or, you can skip the contract and pay everything up front for the SIM-free Pixel XL.
+It works just as well on AT&T, T-Mobile and Sprint in addition to Verizon thanks to having both GSM and CDMA antennas.